Matt-Mf/Mio-Sito/content/about.md

 <a href="https://www.fumagalli-mf.vision/pgp-key.txt">Here's</a> my public pgp key for sending me encrypted stuff.

+In case of Quantum computers threat, please use symmetric encryption standard and securely disclosure the key with me.

+Some on-the-fly utilities are: cryptomator.org - hat.sh

 -------

 I use the blog section like halfway between a notebook and a collection of the discoveries I make.
 Take everything with a grain of salt (everywhere...) and sometimes here and there you will find me working on some corrections to both new and old posts.